simomosi/dynamic-forms/README.md

 ## Local
 Include *dist/dynamicforms.js* in your project.

-# Examples of use and Documentation
+# Documentation and examples of use
 - [Minimal and serverless working example](docs/minimal-example.md)
 - Full documentation incoming.
 Stay tuned!